nathonfowlie/education.aws.developer_associate/docs/fundamentals/ec2.md

 - Base image.
 - EC2 User Data can be used to customise the image.
-- AMIs are bound to a specific region.
+- AMIs are bound to a specific region, but can be copied across regions.

 ### Why use a Custom AMI?